 This document aims to provide information about packaging rkt in Linux distributions.
 It covers dependencies, file ownership and permissions, and tips to observe packaging policies.

 Please see the list of build-time dependencies.

-By default, the rkt build will download a CoreOS PXE image from the internet and extract some binaries, such as
+By default, the rkt build will download a CoreOS Container Linux PXE image from the internet and extract some binaries, such as

 bash.
 However, some packaging environments don't allow internet access during the build.
-To work around this, download the CoreOS PXE image before starting the build process, and use the
+To work around this, download the Container Linux PXE image before starting the build process, and use the

 --with-coreos-local-pxe-image-systemd-version parameters.
 For more details, see the configure script parameters documentation.

 Most Linux distributions don't allow the use of prebuilt binaries, or reuse of code that is already otherwise packaged. systemd falls in this category, as Debian and Fedora already package systemd, and rkt needs systemd.